singlestore-labs/singlestore-hasura-connector/README.md

 ```

 After this command runs, you can open your `my_subgraph/metadata/singlestore.hml` file and see your metadata completely
-scaffolded out for you 🎉
+scaffolded out for you. 🎉

 ### Step 10.
 Deploy your connector

-Connectors can be deployed to Hasura DDN or, if you choose, your own infrastructure.
+Connectors can be deployed to the Hasura DDN or, if you choose, your own infrastructure.

 #### Deploy SingleStore to Hasura DDN

 Prepare a `env.cloud` file for the connector.
-This should utilize whichever environment variables, such as a connection
+Use the environment variables of your choice, such as `SINGLESTORE_URL`
-string, you intend to use with your deployed supergraph.
-As an example:
+, with the deployed supergraph.
+For example:

 ```env
 SINGLESTORE_URL=mysql://user:pass@host/db
 ```

-Then, run the following command taking care to update the referenced paths to match your project structure:
+Then, update the referenced paths in the following command to match your project structure and run the updated command:

 ```sh
 ddn connector build create \